Fitbit Sense full review

 Fitbit calls the Sense an “advanced health smartwatch”, and it’s on health that it beats other Fitbits such as the Versa 3, which launched at the same time but focuses more on core fitness features.
 Read our Fitbit Versa 3 review.

-It's a great smartwatch, only held back by a bad wrist strap and the fact that a few too many of the best health tracking features are held back for paying Fitbit Premium subscribers.
+It's a great smartwatch, only held back by what I consider a poor wrist strap and the fact that a few too many of the best health tracking features are reserved for paying Fitbit Premium subscribers.

 Design & build